30 Best Colleges For Criminal Justice - 2024 Rankings

 2. Are There Different Degrees I Can Obtain in Criminal Justice?

-3. What Kind of Courses Will Do I Take In These Programs?
+3. What Kind of Courses Will I Take In These Programs?

-It depends on what the programs require.
-You will learn about crime, but you will also learn different aspects of crime, such as at-risk communities, crime theories (like the Broken Window theory), race and justice, diversity in the law, and many more.
+The courses you take will depend on the program requirements.
+Typically, you will study crime and its various aspects, such as at-risk communities, crime theories (e.g., the Broken Window theory), race and justice, and diversity in the law.

 4. Are There Any High School Courses I Should Take To Qualify?

-They are usually not required, but taking some courses in high school will offer you a preview of what you will be studying in your criminal justice program.
-Some courses you can take in high school are:
+While not usually required, taking certain high school courses can give you a preview of what you will study in a criminal justice program.
+Recommended courses include:

 • Politics and current issues